Western New Guinea: Geography

-The province of Papua is located between 2 ° 25'LU – 9 ° S and 130 ° – 141 ° East.
-The total area of Papua is now 82,680.95 km2 (31,923.29 sq. miles).
-Until its division in 2022 into four provinces, Papua Province was the province that had the largest area in Indonesia, with a total area of 312,816.35 km2, or 19.33% of the total area of the Indonesian archipelago.
-The boundaries of Papua are: Pacific Ocean (North), Highland Papua (South), Central Papua (Southwest) and Papua New Guinea (East).
+The Mamberamo River is the region's largest and runs through the length of Papua.
+The result is a large area of lakes and rivers known as the Lakes Plains region.
+The southern lowlands, habitats of which included mangrove, tidal and freshwater swamp forest, and lowland rainforest, are home to populations of fishermen and gatherers such as the Asmat people.

 Papua, like most parts of Indonesia, has two seasons, the dry season and the rainy season.
 From June to September the wind flows from Australia and does not contain much water vapor resulting in a dry season.
 On the other hand, from December to March, the wind currents contain a lot of water vapor originating from Asia and the Pacific Ocean so that the rainy season occurs.
-The average temperature in Papua ranges from 19 °C to 28 °C and humidity is between 80% to 89%.
-The average annual rainfall is between 1,500 mm to 7,500 mm.
-Snowfalls sometime occurs in the mountainous areas of the province, especially the central highlands region.
+The average temperature in Papua ranges from 19 °C to 28 °C and humidity is between 80% and 89%.
+The average annual rainfall is between 1,500 mm and 7,500 mm.
+Snowfalls sometime occurs in the mountainous areas of New Guinea, especially the central highlands region.